Regulations relating to resource management in the petroleum activities

 Requirements for conducting seismic surveys

 When seismic surveys are started, the audio source must be started up gradually to give fish and marine mammals the opportunity to leave the area around the survey.
-The demand for gradually start-up may only be deviated from when smaller source volume and limited surveys with one audio source is used, and no regulation of volume is technically possible.
+The demand for gradually start-up may only be deviated from when smaller source volume and limited surveys with only one audio source is used, and no regulation of volume is technically possible.

 Vessels conducting seismic surveys shall maintain a prudent distance to vessels engaged in fishery activities, as well as fixed and floating fishing gear.
 Particular caution shall be exercised when large groups of fishing vessels are observed.